11 Best Cheap Drift Cars In 2025

 Without further ado, let’s get started!

-It may not be the cheapest option out there, but the combination of stunning looks and an opportunity for roof-down skids makes it easy to see why this is such a common choice.
+It may not be the cheapest option, but the combination of stunning looks and the opportunity for roof-down skids makes it easy to see why it’s such a sought-after choice.

-There’s no question that The Fast and the Furious: Tokyo Drift helped boost the popularity of the 350z, but it undoubtedly deserves its spot on our list.
+There’s no question that The Fast and the Furious: Tokyo Drift helped boost the popularity of the 350Z.
+Despite this, it’s remained a cheap drift car and undoubtedly deserves a spot on our list.

-With plenty of power being produced from the stock 3.5-liter VQ35DE V6 (or later-model VQ35HR), an LSD in most trims, and a solid six-speed manual gearbox, the 350z was born to drift as soon as it left the factory.
+With respectable power being produced from the stock 3.5-liter VQ35DE V6 (or later-model VQ35HR), an LSD in most trims, and a solid six-speed manual gearbox, the 350Z was practically born to drift as soon as it left the factory.

-Not only is the 350z capable of proving itself when it comes to drifting, but it’s also an excellent choice for a daily driver, and far more reliable than most of the alternatives in our list.
+Not only is the 350Z capable of proving itself when it comes to drifting, but it’s also an excellent choice for a daily driver (assuming you don’t need too much space in the back!) and generally more reliable than most of the alternatives in our list.

-With its drift-ready capabilities, modern styling and interior, and modern-day conveniences such as AC, the 350z could well be the ultimate choice.
+With its drift-ready capabilities, sleek styling and interior, and modern-day conveniences such as AC, the 350Z could be the ultimate choice.

-The only real downsides that are worth considering with the 350z is the lack of rear seats.
-If you often need to carry back-seat passengers, this is going to be far from ideal!
+The only major downside of the 350Z is the lack of rear seats.
+If you often need to carry back-seat passengers, this could be a potential deal-breaker!

-With the introduction of the Nissan 370z, prices are now more impressive than ever, so this could well be the perfect time to grab yourself a bargain.
+With the introduction of the Nissan 370Z, prices are now more impressive than ever, so this could be the perfect time to grab a bargain.

-If you decide to grab yourself a 350z, make sure you head over to our 350z tuning guides section, and we’ll help you choose the perfect upgrades for your Z!
+If you decide to purchase a 350Z, visit our 350Z tuning guides section, where we’ll help you choose the perfect upgrades.

 Lexus IS/Toyota Altezza